Brutus Beefcake: Parasailing accident and return (1990–1993)

 In July 1990, a serious parasailing accident put Leslie out of action.
-He was helping his parasailer friend prepare for takeoff, when the driver of the boat mistook a cue to take off and pulled the friend's knees hard into Leslie's face, crushing his facial skeleton.
+He was helping a parasailer friend prepare for takeoff, when the boat driver mistook a cue to take off and pulled the friend's knees hard into Leslie's face, crushing his facial skeleton.
+Experiencing an "unbearable" level of pain, Leslie pleaded with doctors to let him die.
 Over 100 feet of wire and 32 screws were required to construct a new face.
 Leslie lost his nasal cavity, jaw, and had no ability to breathe on his own.
 Leslie's wrestling career was put on hold for almost two years.
+As a result, Leslie missed his match at SummerSlam, and was replaced by Texas Tornado as Perfect's challenger.

-For a short time in early 1991, a masked character played by Leslie appeared on TV.
+For a short time in early 1991, a masked character played by Leslie appeared on television.
 The character would run in during matches and attack various heels (notably Rick Martel, Dino Bravo and Earthquake).
 He would run in on their matches, punch them a few times, throw a headbutt and immediately retreat.
-He never wrestled a match and was never given an official name.
+He never wrestled a match and was not given an official name, although the gimmick has since been branded as “Furface”.
 Dave Meltzer at this time reported that most wrestlers were against his return due to concerns about his safety and their ability to have quality matches while avoiding injuring him further.
-Leslie returned as Brutus Beefcake in a special appearance on the April 23, 1991 episode of WWF Prime Time Wrestling, and then as a full-time regular in the summer of 1991, hosting an interview segment called "The Barber Shop."
+On the April 14, 1991 episode of Wrestling Challenge Leslie returned as Brutus The Barber Beefcake, hosting a full-time regular interview segment called "The Barber Shop".
 The Rockers split up on The Barber Shop when Shawn Michaels superkicked partner Marty Jannetty and threw him through a plate glass window; this turned Michaels heel and began his singles run to stardom.
 The final Barber Shop segment took place in February 1992.
 Newly turned heel Sid Justice attacked Beefcake and destroyed the set, building heat for his feud with Hulk Hogan.
 After this, Beefcake disappeared once again.